This post may contain affiliate links. Please see disclosure policy here.

 The recipe uses old fashioned oats which is different from quick oats in the shape, texture and cooking time.
 Old fashioned oats are flatter and take longer to cook than quick oats.

-- Mix together the honey, melted butter and eggs.
+- Whisk together the honey, melted butter and eggs.
 You can use brown sugar instead of honey.

-- Add in fruit.
+- Stir in fruit.
 For this recipe I used blueberries but you could get creative with the fruit you add in.
-You could use diced apples, strawberries, raspberries, bananas, or mangos.
+You could use diced apples, berries such as strawberries, raspberries or blackberries as well as bananas, or mangos.

-And check out more of my favorite breakfast recipes:
+Check out more of my favorite recipes using oatmeal:

 Baked Oatmeal Recipe